ossuminc/riddl/doc/src/hugo/content/language/root/domain/context/adaptor/_index.md

 Adaptors are translators between contexts and (sub-)domains.
-DDD calls these "anti-corruption layers"; but we find that term to be awkward and its abbreviation to be conflated with Access Control List and with a ligament of the knee (*anterior cruciate ligament*).
+DDD calls these "anti-corruption layers"; but we find that term to be awkward and its abbreviation to be conflated with Access Control List and with a ligament of the knee (*Anterior Cruciate Ligament*).
 Consequently, we prefer to use the term _adaptor_ for this concept.
 However, the name DDD chose is apt.
-Adaptors aim to solve a language problem that often exists in large domain modelling exercises: conflation and overloading of terms.
+Adaptors (and ACLs) aim to solve a language problem that often exists in large domain modelling exercises: conflation and overloading of terms.

 For example, consider the word "order" in various contexts:
 * _military_ - a directive or command from a superior to a subordinate